intel/he-toolkit/kit/PLUGINS.md

     |- plugin.toml
 ```

+For delivering a plugin in zip or tarball format, a common file
+packaging utility must be applied to the previous structure.

 ### TMOL file
 This file must be named as `plugin.toml`.
 It defines the settings
 of the plugin as name, version and entry point, as shown in the
 following example:
 ```bash
 [plugin]